jNosch/NY-Bam-Ranking/README.md

 # BAM Ranking Leaderboard

-A simple web-based leaderboard showing "Today" and "All-time" top players, with real-time updates using Socket.IO.
+A simple web based leaderboard showing "Today" and "All-time" top players, with real-time updates using Socket.IO.

 ---